scyan00ffff/-Home-Lab-NAS-/README.md

 At this point it is time to mount the hard drive/storage device you will be using.
 I plugged a Seagate 2TB hard drive into my Pi and navigated to the drives tab on the left-hand side of the dashboard.
 However, my drive was not recognised so I decided to reboot the system, the startup process was extremely slow, however my drive was being recognised as I analysed the bootup logs.
 Back in the web interface though my drive was still not being recognised.
 I figured it could be a power issue as I was currently running; I upgraded the power supply and rebooted once again.

-This time I managed to gain access to the web interface once more, however the drives section was stuck in a permanent load cycle, running "systemd-analyze blame" told me that the bootup was not yet finished even though I have access to the web interface.
+This time I managed to gain access to the web interface once more, however the drives section was stuck in a permanent load cycle, running `systemd-analyze blame` told me that the bootup was not yet finished even though I have access to the web interface.
 The dashboard also tells me that my CPU usage is sitting around 85-99%, therefore it may be a hardware limitation issue.

 After rebooting the system multiple times I deduced that the reasons behind the slow boot times and unresponsive web interface were linked to the Seagate drive being underpowered and the Pi stuck in a cycle of trying to mount it.
 With this in mind i have removed the drive from the setup for now and instead installed a 32GB USB stick as a temporary solution.
 With this in place the system booted much faster and the drive was instantly recognised under the Storage > Disks tab on the dashboard.